powsybl/powsybl-core/docs/configuration/configuration.md

 ## Modules and properties

-The configuration file contains a list of modules, some of them can be required or optional.
+The configuration file contains a list of modules, that can be required or optional.
 Each module contains one or several properties.
 These properties can also be required or optional.

 ### Example